weiwl/timer/README.md

     mt.text();
     mt.html();

 Use reset() to reset the MarkTimer.
-All results and remaining processes will be clear.
+All results and remaining processes will be cleared.